 Unification of the best piezoelectric and photovoltaic properties in a single photoferroelectric material

-Horizon Europe - ERC
+Horizon Europe - European Research Council (ERC)

 1 496 023 EUR